 How the schemes work for businesses

-The Energy Savings Scheme (ESS) provides financial incentives to implement projects that save energy.
+The Energy Savings Scheme (ESS) and Peak Demand Reduction Scheme (PDRS) provide financial incentives to implement projects that save energy and reduce electricity demand in peak times.
 These incentives are passed on to businesses by Accredited Certificate Providers (ACPs) in the form of discounts and other incentives.
-ACPs can create Energy Savings Certificates (ESCs) for the energy the project saves.
-ESCs can be sold to Scheme Participants (mainly retailers) to meet their obligations under the scheme.
-This creates a market for the certificates, which sets the value of the ESC.
+ACPs can create Energy Savings Certificates (ESCs) under the ESS for the energy savings or Peak Reduction Certificates (PRCs) for the capacity to reduce peak demand under the PDRS.
+Certificates can be sold to Scheme Participants (mainly retailers) to meet their obligations under the schemes.
+This creates a market for the certificates, which sets their value.

 Information about eligible activities is available on the Activities for businesses page.